About the Project

 With his invention “Life Sense,” a remote monitoring system capable of warning of cardiac problems, Ziad Sankari – originally from Lebanon – took second place in Stars of Science Season 3 in 2011.
 CardioDiagnostics is focused on creating Remote Cardiac Monitoring technologies in the aim of treating patients with cardiac problems.
 Patients may continue normal day-to-day lifestyle, while CardioDiagnostics makes sure that physicians receive vital cardiac information needed to make a proper diagnosis.

 Beyond Stars of Science

-Since he appeared on Stars of Science, Ziad’s innovation journey has taken him around the region, the world and even the halls of the White House.
+Since he appeared on Stars of Science, Ziad’s innovation journey has taken him around the region, and to the world and even through the halls of the White House.

-After taking second place in Stars of Science Season 3, Ziad received a grant through the Technology Innovation Entrepreneurship Program of Qatar Science and Technology Park (QSTP) to further develop his prototype and work toward commercializing his device.
-Building on his success in Stars of Science and the award from QSTP, Ziad launched “CardioDiagnostics.”
+After taking second place in Stars of Science Season 3, Ziad received a grant through the Technology Innovation Entrepreneurship Program of Qatar Science and Technology Park (QSTP) to further develop his prototype and work toward commercializing his technology.
+Building on his success in Stars of Science and the award from QSTP, Ziad launched “CardioDiagnostics”

 Watch Ziad be congratulated by President Obama at the White House: https://www.youtube.com/watch?v=qHKWNsvE_uE